microsoft/WindowsAppSDK/specs/WinRT/MakeMSIX-spec.md

         CreateBundleOptions();

         /// Create as a flat bundle.
 Package locations will be stored as external path references
-        /// rather than being stored inside the msixbundle file itself.
+        /// to files outside the msixbundle file.
         /// Defaults to false.
         Boolean FlatBundle;